We are getting all Shakespearean here but it is indeed that deep (ha!) of a question:

 If your fills sound like you are “chasing” the idea… You likely aren’t quite sure where you will end up before you began, so your fingers are just a split second behind your mind rather than your mind being way ahead of the fills allowing you to relax into the flow of the music!

 - Remedy: train yourself to think ahead!
-(Our Course offers popular Call and Response Exercises that will train you to “pre-hear” what you will play, in time)
+(Our Music Theory Course offers popular Call and Response Exercises that will train you to “pre-hear” what you will play, in time)

 - Remedy: train yourself to know the fretboard and grasp music theory!
 In the Course, we do “note-finder exercises” with all 35 notes (yes really, check out this link) and address everything a bassist needs to know to create cool bass lines and fills using pentatonics, chords, scalar and chromatic lines, hip double stops and much more.